 Located opposite the Vancouver Convention Centre in Vancouver’s downtown financial district, the luxury hotel fronts one of the city’s most celebrated streetscapes, with unobstructed views of the North Shore Mountains, Stanley Park, and Coal Harbour.

 The hotel’s 367 guest rooms range from a standard Fairmont Room, to a Signature Room with views of the mountains and harbor, to various suites and specialty rooms.

-All rooms feature Stearns & Foster luxury beds, twice-daily housekeeping services, 42-inch flat-screen TVs, LCD TVs with Bose sound system in bathrooms, alarm clocks with iPod connectivity, thick cotton bathrobes and Wi-Fi (complimentary for Fairmont President’s Club members.
-Rates start at $359 per night, and vary depending on time of year and type of room.
+All rooms feature Stearns & Foster luxury beds, twice-daily housekeeping services, 42-inch flat-screen TVs, LCD TVs with Bose sound system in bathrooms, alarm clocks with iPod connectivity, thick cotton bathrobes, and Wi-Fi (complimentary for members of the hotel’s frequent stay program).

 One of the top room choices is the Signature Ofuro Room, a 500-square-foot oasis with a sweeping view of the harbor and mountains.
 You can enjoy the panorama while you soak in the deep jetted tub, set by the windows in the expansive marble bathroom.

 Pool, Spa, and Recreation

 Aside from enjoying the luxurious comforts of your room, the best way to unwind at the Fairmont Pacific Rim is to head for the hotel’s hidden-away outdoor pool at the Willow Stream Spa.
 Stretching out on one of the poolside lounge chairs on the deck, with sweeping downtown views, should banish any travel-related stresses.